con-dog/con-dog/README.md

 > If it has already been done before, I'm (probably) not interested.
 >
 > If you tell me it can't be done, I will try to find a way to do it.
+>
+> I write in a `Stream of consciousness` style so expect grammatical errors, mistakes, and other superfluous issues throughout my projects that I won't fix anytime soon.

 <table>
 <tr>